LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

      import trait_array
    }

 All of the requirements and provided member methods of the imported trait will be added to the trait being defined.
 The requirements of one of the traits may be satisfied by the methods provided by another trait.

-However, if two traits provide the same member method then there is a conflict.
+However, if two traits provide the same member method, then there is a conflict.
 The conflict is resolved by eliminating both implementations of that member method and adding a requirement for it to the trait.
 The type which the trait is ultimately applied to must implement that member method in order for the trait